-The veteran’s certifying official is located in the Robert and James Wright Center for Non-Traditional and Veteran Students Room 322 Royce Hall.
-The certifying official serves as an advocate and resource person for veterans on campus and has information on local, state and federal resources.
-Call 608.342.7352/7351 with any questions before, during, or after enrollment at UW-Platteville.
+The school certifying official is located in the Robert and James Wright Center for Non-Traditional and Veteran Students.
+The Wright Center serves as an advocate and resource for veterans and non-traditional students on campus and has information on campus, local, state and federal resources.

 For assistance regarding benefit eligibility or to learn about other benefits, veteran’s should contact the Grant County Veterans Service Office at 608.723.2756.

-The Veteran’s Club offers the opportunity for fellow student veterans to come together in order to build camaraderie and support systems.
-The Veteran’s Club invites members who have served in any branch for any length of time in the U.S. military to join.
-The goals of the club are to unite service member students on campus, to establish a unified veteran’s voice on campus and to assist the members in academics, developing social skills and in the understanding of one another.
-For further information, please visit www.uwplatt.edu/non-traditional-and-veterans/veterans-club-uw-platteville.
+The Platteville Student Veterans Organization offers the opportunity for student veterans to come together in order to build camaraderie and support systems.
+Students who have served in any branch of the U.S military for any length of time, as well as military supporters are eligible to join.
+The goals of the organization are to unite student veterans and service members, to establish a unified veteran’s voice on campus, to promote academic success and social development, and to provide for the shared understanding of one another.
+For further information, please visit https://uwplatt.campuslabs.com/engage/organization/plattevillestudentveterans.

 Military Service: Leaving and Returning to the University